suzubu/basic-trails-rainbow/README.md

-# 🌈 Basic Trails - Rainbow
+# 🌈 Basic Trails Effect - Rainbow

 > A mouse trail effect with colorful animated circles that drift, rotate, and fade — enhanced by a shifting background gradient.